shapito27/seo-audit/readme.md

   * Canonical not equal page URL
   * No Canonical duplicates
   * Canonical within head
-* It's easy to add new custom Audit
+* It's possible to create your own custom Audit and pass to `AuditBuilder`

 Quick Start